cogini/kubernetes_health_check/README.md

   This returns app status for the Kubernetes `readinessProbe`.
   Kubernetes continuously checks if the app should serve traffic.
-If the readiness probe fails, Kubernetes doesn't kill and restart the container, instead it marks the pod as "unready" and stops sending traffic to it, e.g. in the ingress.
+If the readiness probe fails, Kubernetes doesn't kill and restart the container, instead it marks the pod as "unready" and stops sending traffic to it.

   This is useful to temporarily stop serving requests.
-For example, if the app gets a timeout connecting to a back end service, it might return an error for the readiness probe.
-After multiple failed attempts, it would switch to returning false for the `livenessProbe`, triggering a restart.

-  Similarly, the app might return an error if it is overloaded, shedding traffic until it has caught up.
+For example, the app might return an error if it is overloaded, shedding traffic until it has caught up.
   """
   @spec readiness :: check_return()
   def readiness do